BackupTheBerlios/hjb-svn/trunk/docs/rst/index.rst

   server for JMS resources.
 Other potentially useful features are deliberately excluded, e.g,

-  - session management
+  - HTTP session management

-  - authentication
+  - authentication and authorization
-  - security

   These can be added by using other HTTP servers in the HTTP request processing chain, e.g, another servlet, `Apache httpd`_, Zope_,